 One of my guitar students majored in Drama in college.
 As I progress with her lessons, it is increasingly apparent that many approaches to playing music have a lot to do with what she knows as an actor.
 One example would be that, much like how any script contains lines more expressive or, arguably, more representative of the plot's importance, musical compositions beg that certain notes, phrases, or harmonic motion be brought to the fore.
 Much of the responsibility of both the actor and musician, then, is to study how lines and music may contain human emotion.
 Not only that; the artist must make an evaluation of how the work means to create a sense of discourse and then, of course, adhere to those rhetorical conclusions.
 I would be happy to discuss this and many other ideas over email and, hopefully, in private lessons.
 Thanks!

+Chances are you’re excited about school being out for summer…I couldn’t agree more!
+School gets so busy towards the end of the year.
+Testing, sporting events, concerts and other happenings can all take a toll on your child's practice routine.
+Once the dust settles from the end of school year festivities, kids with a less full calendar of things to do all too often become bored and need some ideas about how to best spend their time.
 If you, or your child, are interested in maintaining or increasing music performance skills from the last day of school through the first day of school the most effective approach is through facilitating time spent on task.
 Of course, continuing music lessons is a great start!
 Your child’s private music teacher is the best resource for keeping your son/daughter motivated throughout the summer months.
 S/he should also be able to recommend outside performance opportunities to support your child’s efforts while introducing them to other students... read more

-Instead of using the summer time to sit at the pool, try devoting just a little bit of time each day to studying music, which will keep your mind fresh and help you remember everything you learned this past school year!
+Summer vacation is right around the corner, and that means plenty of time to focus on a talent, skill, hobby, etc. Instead of using the summer time to sit at the pool, try devoting just a little bit of time each day to studying music, which will keep your mind fresh and help you remember everything you learned this past school year!